stealjs/steal-tools/doc/export.md

 ## exportTask

 The first argument is an [steal-tools.export.object].
-Detail about its API and options can be found on its page.
+Details about its API and options can be found on its page.

 ## defaults

-As sometimes the same options need to be set over and over again, the `defaults` option can contain default values each output can call to:
+As the same options may need to be set over and over again, the `defaults` option can contain default values each output can call:

 ```
 var stealTools = require("stealTools");